 A significant portion of the Company's workforce is unionized and a prolonged work stoppage or strike at any facility with unionized employees could increase its costs and prevent the Company from supplying its customers.
 In addition, upon the expiration of existing collective bargaining agreements, the Company may not reach new agreements without union action and any such new agreements may not be on terms satisfactory to the Company.
 If the Company is unable to negotiate acceptable collective bargaining agreements, it may become subject to union-initiated work stoppages, including strikes.
-In recent months the Company has temporarily relocated production due to a labor dispute and related work stoppage at a facility in the Americas Beverage segment.
 Moreover, additional groups of currently non-unionized employees may seek union representation in the future.
-The National Labor Relations Board ("NLRB") has adopted new regulations concerning the procedures for conducting employee representation elections that, if implemented, could make it significantly easier for labor organizations to prevail in elections.
-The regulations are scheduled to become effective on April 14, 2015.
+The National Labor Relations Board ("NLRB") has adopted new regulations concerning the procedures for conducting employee representation elections that could make it significantly easier for labor organizations to prevail in elections.
+The regulations became effective on April 14, 2015, although court challenges to those regulations remain pending.